 How Personal Information is Used

-Similarly, Shop Beer Gear also use a bullet point list to explain how it uses the information it collects from its customers.
+Shop Beer Gear uses a bullet point list to explain how it uses the information it collects from its customers.
 The list is thorough but jargon-free:

 If Information is Shared with Third Parties